boorch/bOrca/README.md

 ## MIDI Arpeggiator Operator (`&`):
-The MIDI Arpeggiator operator (`&`) is designed to generate arpeggiated sequences from a set of input notes across specified octave ranges.
-It supports dynamic direction control, allowing sequences to ascend, descend, or both based on the input parameters.
+The MIDI Arpeggiator operator (`&`) is designed to generate arpeggiated sequences from a single root note and scale across specified octave ranges.
+It supports dynamic pattern control, allowing for various melodic sequences.
 It only sends MIDI when it's "banged".
 This bears the possibility of coming up with quite unique patterns since it decouples when a note is "selected" and when a note is "played".

 | Parameter     | Description                                               |
 |---------------|-----------------------------------------------------------|